griptape-ai/griptape-docs/docs/griptape-framework/structures/image-generation-drivers.md

 #### Amazon Bedrock Titan Image Generator Model Driver

-The Amazon Bedrock Titan Image Generator model driver provides support for Titan Image Generator models hosted by Amazon Bedrock.
-This model driver supports configurations specific to Titan Image Generator, like quality, seed, and cfg_scale.
+The Amazon Bedrock Titan Image Generator Model Driver provides support for Titan Image Generator models hosted by Amazon Bedrock.
+This Model Driver supports configurations specific to Titan Image Generator, like quality, seed, and cfg_scale.

-This model driver supports negative prompts.
-When provided (for example, when used with an [image generation engine](../data/image-generation-engines.md) configured with negative rulesets), the image generation request will include negatively-weighted prompts describing features or characteristics to avoid in the resulting generation.
+This Model Driver supports negative prompts.
+When provided (for example, when used with an [image generation engine](../data/image-generation-engines.md) configured with [Negative Rulesets](../data/image-generation-engines.md#image-generation-engine-rulesets)), the image generation request will include negatively-weighted prompts describing features or characteristics to avoid in the resulting generation.

 ```python
 from griptape.structures import Agent